-- Part-time experience shall be credited for initial placement on the salary schedule and for annual service on a pro rata basis using 120 days as the equivalent of a full year.

-One full year of credit for regular full-time service of 120 days within a given school year;

-One helf year gradit for regular full-time service between 60 and 110 days within a given school year; - (b) One-half year credit for regular full-time service between 60 and 119 days within a given school year; - (c) No credit shall be given for less than 60 regular full-time days of service; - (d) Annual service increments shall be given only at the beginning of a school year; - (e) Credit for one-half year of service shall carry forward until a full year of credit is earned and given on the schedule; - (f) Part-time teachers (those appointed for a fraction of the workday) shall receive experience credit on a pro rata basis.

-3. Provisions Applying to the Salary Schedules

-a.
-Appendix A

-The salaries of teachers covered by this contract are set forth in Appendix A, which is attached hereto and made a part of this contract.
+(3) Part-time experience shall be credited for initial placement on the salary schedule and for annual service o a pro rata basis using 120 days as the equivalent of a full year. (a) One full year of credit for regular full-time service of 120 days within a given school year; (b) One-half year credit for regular full-time service between 60 and 119 days within a given school year; (c) No credit shall be given for less than 60 regular full-time days of service; (d) Annual service increments shall be given only at the beginning of a school year; (e) Credit for one-half year of service shall carry forward until a full year of credit is earned and give on the schedule; (f) Part-time teachers (those appointed for a fraction of the workday) shall receive experience cred on a pro rata basis. • Provi sions Applying to the Salary Schedules a.
+Appendix A The salaries of teachers covered by this contract are set forth in Appendix A, which is attached hereto and made part of this contract.
 Teachers shall be placed at the appropriate level.
 Personnel on year-long Schedule E contracts will be paid quarterly.
-All others will be paid when contracts are completed.

-b.
-Term of Service

-All personnel included under this salary schedule have an annual term of service as per the teacher's individual contract.

-c.
-Pay Plans

-All teachers will receive all salary compensation through direct deposit.
-Twenty-six (26) checks delivered every other Friday year-round.
-In those years when twenty-seven (27) pays would be in order, the parties agree to subdivide the amount in that year to twenty-seven pays.
+All others will be paid when contracts a completed. b.
+Term of Service All personnel included under this salary schedule have an annual term of service as per the teacher's individe contract. c.
+Pay Plans All teachers will receive all salary compensation through direct deposit.
+Twenty-six (26) checks delivered eve other Friday year-round.
+In those years when twenty-seven (27) pays would be in order, the parties agree other Friday year-round.
+In those years when twenty-seven (27) pays would be in order, the parties agree t subdivide the amount in that year to twenty-seven pays.
 Deductions from paychecks shall be made, whenever possible, in uniform amounts.

-The above pay plans shall not be construed so as to limit or restrict the board's authority to establish and amend the school calendar or to open and close schools in accordance with state law.

-d.
-Effect of State Mandates on Salary

-Any state mandated salary increase shall be part of, and shall not be in addition to, any salary increase resulting from the application of this Article.

-e.
-Emergency School Closings

-In explanation of Board policy, where the Superintendent has authorized the closing of school due to an emergency condition, an employee shall receive pay for such day where the employee would otherwise have been in pay status, whether or not the employee has been reassigned to another location.
-Such pay shall not be charged to any accrued leave.
-All bargaining unit members shall be treated the same on declared snow days.

-f.
-Montessori Teacher Training

-As an exception to our present practice, teachers who have completed a Montessori training program at an institution accredited by one or more of the recognized Montessori associations shall receive credit on the salary schedule as if they had earned college credit for the training provided that the Board has accepted or would accept such training as meeting the Board's training requirements for teaching in a Montessori magnet school.
+The above pay plans shall not be construed so as to limit or restrict the board's authority to establish and amen the school calendar or to open and close schools in accordance with state law. d.
+Effect of State Mandates on Salary Any state mandated salary increase shall be part of, and shall not be in addition to, any salary increase resultir from the application of this Article. e.
+Emergency School Closings In explanation of Board policy, where the Superintendent has authorized the closing of school due to a emergency condition, an employee shall receive pay for such day where the employee would otherwise have been in any status, whether a part the available have been preserved to enother leasting.
+Such any shall not be abare in pay status, whether or not the employee has been reassigned to another location.
+Such pay shall not be charge to any accrued leave.
+All bargaining unit members shall be treated the same on declared snow days. f.
+Montessori Teacher Training As an exception to our present practice, teachers who have completed a Montessori training program at a institution accredited by one or more of the recognized Montessori associations shall receive credit on the salary schedule as if they had earned college credit for the training provided that the Board has accepted or would accept such training as meeting the Board's training requirements for teaching in a Montessori magnet school.

-4. Medical, Prescription and Dental Coverage

-a.
-Medical and Prescription Plans

-Employees electing medical coverage shall choose the Health Maintenance Organization (HMO) or the Point of Service (POS) 300 medical plan.

-b.
-Board Contributions

-Upon application by the employee, the Board will purchase or provide single, employee plus one, or family coverage for any employee appointed for six tenths (.6) time or more, less the dollar amount shown on the monthly employee contribution schedule below, which shall be deducted from the employee's paychecks.

-c.
-Right to Opt-Out

-An employee may decline medical coverage through the Board's Plan.
-The Board may request proof of alternative coverage.
-The Board shall pay an employee declining coverage under the Board's Plan \$100/month if eligible for two-person coverage and \$200/month if eligible for family coverage.

-d.
-Dental Plans

-Employees shall also be eligible for dental coverage on the same basis as described above.

-e.
-Vision Care

-A vision care discount will be offered by the district.
-In addition, vision examinations are covered under the medical plan.

-f.
-Employee Contributions

-Employees electing medical coverage shall choose the HMO, POS 300 medical plan or a MERP.

-The medical/dental chart for 2010-12 on this page supersedes any language in this agreement to the extent any inconsistencies exist.